DLTcollab/dcurl/README.md

-# dcurl - Multi-thread curl implementation
+# dcurl - Multi-threaded Curl implementation
-Another implementation for IOTA PearlDiver, which allows to be multi-threaded executed
+Hardware-accelerated implementation for IOTA PearlDiver, which utilizes multi-threaded SIMD and GPU.

 # Introduction
-dcurl use SSE implementation for CPU and OpenCL for GPU, which are referenced from [iotaledger/iota.lib.go](https://github.com/iotaledger/iota.lib.go) and [iotaledger/ccurl](https://github.com/iotaledger/ccurl), respectively.
+dcurl exploits SIMD instructions on CPU and OpenCL on GPU.
+Both CPU and GPU accelerations can be enabled in multi-threaded execuction fashion, resulting in much faster proof-of-work (PoW) for IOTA Reference Implementation (IRI).

 # Warning
 * You need to configure OpenCL platform and device by yourself in ```src/clcontext.c```
 * You also need to configure path of OpenCL Library and OpenJDK in ```Makefile```
-* dcurl is limited to use only **One** GPU currently, and multi-gpu support is in future work.
+* Only one GPU can be facilitated with dcurl at the moment.

 # Build
 * Build a shared library for IRI